-Due to the nature of inkjet printers, interior files for titles set up as Black and White or Standard Color, can from time to time, print with thin white lines/voids (1/600 of an inch in width) through images and/or graphics.
-While these are considered an unavoidable occurrence in inkjet printing, they should never exceed more than three lines per page.
+Due to the nature of inkjet printers, interior files for titles set up as Black and White or Standard Color may print with thin white lines/voids (1/600 of an inch in width) through images and/or graphics.

 Books manufactured by Lightning Source/IngramSpark are printed in a climate-controlled environment to minimize any type of moisture-based damage.
 However, when the units leave the print facility they are exposed to different climate conditions, as well as different levels of pressure.
 Mild waves of the pages may occur under these circumstances and are an unavoidable issue.

-Fold creases, on the front and back cover, along the spine edge, are a common occurrence due to our binding processes.
+Fold creases along the spine edge of the front and back cover of a book are a common occurrence due to our binding processes.
 Fold creases can be more noticeable with matte laminated covers.
-Additionally, cover designs with heavy ink coverage are more prone to lamination adhesion issues in the crease area.
+Cover designs with heavy ink coverage are more prone to lamination adhesion problems in the crease area of the binding.

-Printer marks along the gutter side of the interior pages are utilized for calibration and help to keep toner levels consistent.
+Printer marks along the gutter side of the interior pages are used for calibration and help to keep ink levels consistent.
 These marks must be positioned just outside of the gutter edge and cannot be moved to an area that is trimmed off.
-The spines are milled prior to binding to minimize visibility of the marks.
-Typically, they aren’t very visible, but printed books with slightly visible printer marks, within the gutter, may be considered to be within our production variance.
+The spines are milled prior to binding to minimize the visibility of the marks.
+They aren’t very visible, but printed books with slightly visible printer marks, within the gutter, may be considered within our production variance.